sav-che/TL-2/Authors/Behrens, Johannes August {std. J. Behrens}.md

-> [!cite] BHL link: this entry starts at [page 52](https://www.biodiversitylibrary.org/item/103859#page/62/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 52](https://www.biodiversitylibrary.org/page/33265249) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Behrens, Johannes August (1864-1940), German (Hildesheim) botanist, educated at the Roman Catholic Seminar school and the Gymnasium Josephinum in Hildesheim 1874-1881, studied natural sciences at the University of Göttingen 1881-1885, id.
 Universität Kiel 1885-1886, Dr. phil.
 Kiel 1886, teacher's schooling 1886-1888, teacher at Hildesheim 1888-1889, assistant at the Agricultural-Botanical Experiment Station at Karlsruhe 1890-1900, habil.
 Karlsruhe 1894, extraordinary professor ib.
-1898, briefly at the vinicultural experiment station Weinsberg 1900-1901, in charge of the Baden agricultural research station at Augustenberg 1901-1907, director of the Biologische Reichsanstalt Berlin-Dahlem 1907-1920, in retirement in Hildesheim from 1920, active in local floristics and conservation. (*J. Behrens*).
+1898, briefly at the vinicultural experiment station Weinsberg 1900-1901, in charge of the Baden agricultural research station at Augustenberg 1901-1907, director of the Biologische Reichsanstalt Berlin-Dahlem 1907-1920, in retirement in Hildesheim from 1920, active in local floristics and conservation.
+**Abbreviated name**: *J. Behrens*

 #### Herbarium and types